Karuppu (film)

-Karuppu is an upcoming Indian Tamil-language action drama film directed by RJ Balaji from a screenplay he co-wrote with Ashwin Ravichandran, Rahul Raj, T. S. Gopi Krishnan and Karan Aravind Kumar.
-Produced by Dream Warrior Pictures, the film stars Suriya and Trisha Krishnan, alongside Indrans, Natty Subramaniam, Swasika, Sshivada, Supreeth Reddy and Yogi Babu.
+Karuppu (Note: Also a reference to Karuppannaswamy.) is a 2026 Indian Tamil-language fantasy action drama film directed by RJ Balaji from a screenplay he co-wrote with Ashwin Ravichandran, Rahul Raj, T. S. Gopi Krishnan and Karan Aravind Kumar.
+Produced by Dream Warrior Pictures, the film stars Suriya, Balaji and Trisha, alongside Indrans, Anagha Maya Ravi (in her Tamil debut), Sshivada, Swasika, Natty Subramaniam and Supreeth Reddy.
+In the film, the guardian deity Vettai Karuppu disguises himself as a lawyer to fight corruption in a court system.

 The film was officially announced in October 2024 under the tentative title Suriya 45, as it is the actor's 45th film in a leading role.
-Principal photography commenced the following month in Pollachi.
+Principal photography commenced the following month in Pollachi and was completed by early 2026.
 The official title was announced in June 2025.
 The film has music composed by Sai Abhyankkar, cinematography handled by G. K. Vishnu and editing by R. Kalaivanan.

+Karuppu was originally scheduled for release in India on 14 May 2026, but the release was cancelled at the last minute due to unforeseen circumstances; following the resolution of the issue, the film was released on 15 May 2026.
+The film has received mixed reviews from critics.
+Karuppu was a massive box-office success and became the highest-grossing film of Suriya's career.